Advanced Vocab Words - Set 8 Flashcards

 40

-# Fill in the blank with the most appropriate vocabulary word.
-Her \_\_\_\_\_\_ in all dealings earned her the trust of her colleagues. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: Her \_\_\_\_\_\_ in all dealings earned her the trust of her colleagues. ## Footnote ***Hint:*** *Starts with "p" and means "integrity and honesty".*

 probity ## Footnote *probity (**pro**-bih-tee)* n. honesty and decency